jarun/bcal/README.md

 #### Operational notes

 - **Expression**: An expression must be within double quotes.
 Inner spaces are ignored.
-A storage unit can only be divided or multiplied by plain integers.
-Only storage units can be used for addition and subtraction.
+A unit can be added to, subtracted from or divided by another unit.
+A unit can be divided or multiplied by positive integers.
 - **N [unit]**: `N` can be a decimal or '0x' prefixed hex value. `unit` can be B/KiB/MiB/GiB/TiB/kB/MB/GB/TB following Ubuntu policy.
 Default is byte.
 As all of these tokens are unique, `unit` is case-insensitive.
 - **Numeric representation**: Decimal and hex are recognized in expressions and unit conversions.
 Binary is also recognized in other operations.
 - **Syntax**: Prefix hex inputs with `0x`, binary inputs with `0b`.